AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ## Accessing Items

 Data items in AnyChart are defined as instances of the {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} class.
-If you need to access them, you can either [search](#searching) for them or call special methods of {api:anychart.data.Tree}anychart.data.Tree{api} and {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.
+If you need to access them, you can either [search](#searching) for them or call special methods.

 To access items at the root level, use the following methods of {api:anychart.data.Tree}anychart.data.Tree{api}: